vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-application.md

 to sponsors, etc.) and ask questions to make sure the applicant qualifies for the team.
 During the meeting the DMB members will cast their votes.
+There is no mandatory abstience of voters due to knowing the applicant - after all we are looking for just that: evidence and endorsements from people knowing the applicants work and behavior.
+If a DMB member feels biased by having a personal relationship they can themselfe decide to abstain to avoid a conflict of interest.
 If quorum is reached (4 of 7 currently), will add the applicant to the requested team.
 If no approving quorum was reached the DMB members might, if possible, suggest